Stevenson University Emergency Procedures

 Evacuating the Campus(es):

 If the property needs to be closed, everyone will be instructed to leave in an orderly fashion.
-Campus Security or CMT will provide directions during an evacuation.
+Campus Safety and Incident Response Team members or CMT will provide directions during an evacuation.
 Other arrangements will be made for those who are unable to leave the campus or do not have a place to go.
-Those persons should report to the Residence Life Office in the Ratcliffe Community Center on the Owings Mills campus, the main reception desk in the Administration Building on the Greenspring campus or the Campus Security Office in the Gatehouse on the Owings Mills North campus.
+Those persons should report to the Residence Life Office in the Ratcliffe Community Center on the Owings Mills campus, the main reception desk in the Administration Building on the Greenspring campus or the Campus Safety Office in the Manning Academic Center on Owings Mills North.
+For Owings Mills East, Campus Safety officers and Baltimore County police will guide everyone to appropriate exits.

 Should the University receive news that advises people to seek cover indoors, everyone will be advised by the methods outlined in paragraph one above to report to the nearest location described below in an expedient but controlled manner and wait for further information: